jsquaredosquared/novocraft-sv-benchmarking/README.md

 ## Methods

 The benchmarking process has been implemented as a Snakemake workflow (found in `workflow/rules`).
-The workflow can be configured by editing the `config.yaml` file found in `config`.
-The workflow performs the following steps:
+The workflow can be configured by editing the `config/config.yaml` file.
+Tools can be added if they are available in the working environment or can be accessed using Snakemake's conda or docker integrations.
+The command-line options for each tool can be modified accordingly.

+The default workflow performs the following steps:

 ### `01_align`